-5.1 The connection arrangement will be determined by NGED's Primary Network Design team, dependent on network considerations.
+5.1 The connection arrangement will be determined by NGED's Primary Network Design team and will be designed dependent on site-specific network considerations.
 The following options describe NGED's preferred switchgear arrangements for simple teed and looped connections.